rasmusjelsgaard/compatriot-spec/Design.md

 ### Features not in scope
 Compatriot does not come with any built-in support for CI/CD logic such as failing pipelines based on test results, nor does it gather information about the actual composition of software packages.
 It has no notion of "flaky" tests or similar concepts.
 These concerns are left to the tools "on top of" Compatriot.

-### Examples using the Compatriot CLI
+## Examples using the Compatriot CLI
 The examples below assume that:
 - Compatriot has been setup to point to a redis store beforehand.
 This is where the data you provide as input to Compatriot is stored.

 Compatriot requires that packages be specified using the [purl notation](https://github.com/package-url/purl-spec).
-For brevity in the examples I am using a pseudo-purl notation: <package-atom>-<major.minor.patch>, i.e. module-a-1.0.0.
+For brevity in the examples I am using a pseudo-purl notation: <package-atom>-<major.minor.patch>, i.e. module-a-1.0.0 instead of the full purl.

 ### Example 1: Storing test results
 *In the example below we assign the fact that module-a, 1.0.0 works (according to our tests at least)*